 Data analysis: Linear regression or the Mann-Kendall test of the annual B-IBI score by year for individual trend sites.
 A significant trend is defined as one that has $\leq 5\%$ chance of occurring at random ($\alpha \leq 0.05$).
 Each reporting period will add 15 points (3 replicates / year x 5 years) to the trend analysis.
-Rates of change for significant trends will computed by dividing the slope of the trend line by the overall mean.
+Rates of change for significant trends will be represented by the slope of the trend line.
+Percent change will be reported by dividing the rate of change by the overall median.